asciborek/fxplayer/README.md

 - [x] Loading single files and directories as well.
 - [x] Saving and loading playlist files.
 Load and save the last playlist.
 - [x] Storing and loading the last application settings(e.g: volume level).
-- [x] Fetching artist info from last.fm and displaying it.
 - [x] "repeat a track" and "repeat a playlist" options.
-- [x] Display the current track album cover
 - [x] Shuffling the  playlist
 - [x] Editing tracks metadata
+- [x] Collecting track playing history
+- [x] Fetching artist info from last.fm and displaying it.
+- [x] Display the current track album cover